-The Tax Budget: The Mayor prepares an annual tax budget for the period of January 1 to December 31 of the following year of estimated revenues and expenditures for all funds of the Village.
-The budget must be filed in the Village Clerk Treasurer's office for public inspection ten days before adoption by Village Council.
+The Tax Budget - The mayor prepares an annual tax budget for the period of January 1 to December 31 of the following year of estimated revenues and expenditures for all funds of the village.
+The budget must be filed in the fiscal office for public inspection ten days before adoption by village council.
 Section 5705.30 of the Revised Code requires that at least one public hearing be held for discussion of the budget and that public notice be given not less than ten days prior to the date of the hearing.
-Village Council is required to adopt the budget no later than July 15 and the budget must be submitted to the Preble County Budget Commission by July 20 of each year.
+Village council is required to adopt the budget no later than July 15 and the budget must be submitted to the county budget commission by July 20 of each year.

-The County Budget Commission examines the budget to ascertain that all tax levies of the Village are properly authorized.
-The Budget Commission also revises and adjusts the estimated receipts for property taxes and local government fund allocations.
-The Budget Commission then prepares and submits to the Village the Resolution Accepting Rates for Village Council's consideration.
-Village Council must accept or reject the rates outlined in the Resolution and file the Resolution with the Budget Commission.
-On or about October 1, Village Council must authorize, by resolution, the necessary tax levies and certify them to the County Auditor.
+The county budget commission examines the budget to ascertain that all tax levies of the village are properly authorized.
+The budget commission also revises and adjusts the estimated receipts for property taxes and local government fund allocations.
+The budget commission then prepares and submits to the village the resolution accepting amounts and rates for approval by the village council.
+The village council must accept or reject the rates outlined in the Resolution and file the Resolution with the budget commission.
+On or about October 1, the village council must authorize, by resolution, the necessary tax levies and certify them to the county auditor.

-The County Budget Commission may, by an affirmative vote of a majority of the Budget Commission, waive the requirement that Village Council adopt a tax budget as provided under section 5705.28 of the Revised Code, but shall require the Village Council to provide such information to the Budget Commission as may be required by the Budget Commission to perform its duties under Chapter 5705 of the Revised Code, including the allocation of inside millage to each subdivision or taxing unit.
+The county budget commission may, by an affirmative vote of a majority of the budget commission, waive the requirement that village council adopt a tax budget as provided under section 5705.28 of the Revised Code, but shall require the village council to provide such information to the budget commission as may be required by the budget commission to perform its duties under Chapter 5705 of the Revised Code, including the allocation of inside millage to each subdivision or taxing unit.

-Certificate of Estimated Resources: The Budget Commission issues an official certificate of estimated resources on or about September 1, based on information provided in the tax budget and other information available to the Budget Commission.
+Certificate of Estimated Resources - The budget commission issues an official certificate of estimated resources on or about September 1, based on information provided in the tax budget and other information available to the budget commission.